Distance learning may put snow days on thin ice

 New Jersey school district pledges to protect at least one ritual from pandemic upheaval: The snow day

 Indeed, some see the prospect of a snow day and the joy of its realization as a rite of childhood.
-In Washington, where winter storm forecasts are fickle, a snow day is seldom a guarantee, subject to the whims of Mother Nature and school superintendents, making them especially sought after.
+In Washington, where winter storm forecasts are fickle, a snow day is seldom a guarantee, subject to the whims of Mother Nature and schools superintendents, making them especially sought after.
 They’re often also a source of great suspense.

 Those eagerly anticipating a snow day are often taken on a dramatic ride as they track shifting predictions and await the final outcome.

 The moment of truth may come when peering out the window the morning after a predicted snowfall.
 Bare ground can be a devastating blow to those with their snowsuits laid out while a fresh blanket of white is cause for celebration.
 That assumes, of course, that school decision-makers make the call to close.
-In past years, some local school systems have faced sharp criticism for staying open in conditions deemed unsafe or mocked for closing for a mere dusting.
+In past years, some school systems have faced sharp criticism for staying open in conditions deemed unsafe or mocked for closing for a mere dusting.

 Distance learning may eventually sap snow-day intrigue and vanquish the elation of a fun-filled day off, but, in some districts, they’re not going anywhere yet.